freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 Actions section
 ---------------

-The actions represent the tasks that could be performed by an object.
+The actions represent the tasks that can be performed by an object.
-These actions must be associated with the hardware command that have to be executed when the action is launched.
+These actions must be associated with the hardware command that has to be executed when the action is launched.
 As with the behavior, the name of each action must match the ones used in the object code.
-Also the command value should match the name of a existing command (normally a hardware command created by the hardware plugin developer).
+Also, the command value should match the name of an existing command (normally a hardware command created by the hardware plugin developer).

 +---------+----------+-------------------------------------------------------------+